Skip to Main Content

 Potential pitfalls of getting a student credit card

-While having a student credit card can offer numerous benefits, you should carefully consider its disadvantages before choosing to get a student credit card.
+While having a student credit card can offer numerous benefits, you should carefully consider its disadvantages before getting a student credit card.
 Those disadvantages include:

 • Higher interest rates.
-Student credit cards generally have higher interest rates versus other types of cards because it’s considered riskier for banks to lend to college students.
-If you do carry a balance, then you can face substantial interest fees.
+Student credit cards generally have higher interest rates than other cards because banks consider it riskier to lend to college students.
+If you carry a balance, you can face substantial interest fees.

 • Lower credit limits.
 These cards typically have lower credit limits, which can put you at risk of maxing out your credit line.
-Not only does this lessen your borrowing potential, but using too much of your credit line (also called credit utilization) can also hurt your credit score.
-However, by making on-time payments over time, you should eventually qualify for an increased credit line even with a student credit card.
+Not only does this lessen your borrowing potential, but using too much of your credit line (also known as your credit utilization) can also hurt your credit score.
+However, by making on-time payments over time, you should eventually qualify for an increased credit line, even with a student credit card.

 • Fewer rewards.
-As mentioned, some student credit cards come with rewards programs, but they usually offer fewer benefits than their regular counterparts.
-If you’re interested in getting free flights, complimentary hotel stays or big rewards rates through your student card, you’ll likely be disappointed.
+As mentioned, some student credit cards have rewards programs but usually offer fewer benefits than their regular counterparts.
+You’ll likely be disappointed if you’re interested in getting free flights, complimentary hotel stays or significant rewards rates through your student card.

 The bottom line

 If you’re a college student, getting your first credit card might be the next logical step in preparing for adulthood.
-If you don’t have a very lengthy credit history, or none at all, then a good student credit card might be just what you need.
-Student credit cards are easier to get than traditional credit cards and are great tools for students who want to start building their credit history while earning rewards in the process.
+If you don’t have a very lengthy credit history — or none at all — then a student credit card might be just what you need.
+Student credit cards are typically easier to get than traditional cards and are great tools for students who want to start building their credit history while earning some rewards.

-But a student credit card isn’t the only way you can build credit.
-You can look into getting a secured credit card, which requires a security deposit for establishing a credit line.
-Another option is becoming an authorized user on one of your relative’s credit cards.
-Being an authorized user means you can make purchases against the cardholder’s credit line while building your own personal credit score at the same time.
+However, a student credit card isn’t the only way to build credit.
+You can get a secured credit card, which requires a security deposit to establish a credit line.
+Another option is becoming an authorized user on someone else’s credit card.
+Being an authorized user allows you to make purchases against the cardholder’s credit line.
+When managed responsibly, this can help you build your own credit score simultaneously.

-Whether you decide to go for a student credit card, a secured card or another alternative, don’t forget to keep your credit score in mind.
-These options all require the same responsible usage as any other standard credit card, so you need to be mindful of your spending habits if you want to positively build your credit profile.
+Whether you choose a student credit card, a secured card or another alternative, don’t forget to keep your credit score in mind.
+These options require the same responsible usage as any other standard credit card, so you must be mindful of your spending habits to build your credit profile.